-1. The following acts and practices are prohibited in the making of a residential mortgage loan.

-A. A creditor may not recommend or encourage default on an existing loan or other debt prior to and in connection with the closing or planned closing of a residential mortgage loan that refinances all or any portion of the existing loan or debt.

-B. A creditor may not knowingly or intentionally engage in the act or practice of flipping a residential mortgage loan.

-C. A borrower may not be charged for a late payment unless the loan documents specifically authorize the charge, the charge is not imposed unless the payment is past due for 10 days or more and the charge does not exceed 5% of the amount of the late payment.
+- 1. The following acts and practices are prohibited in the making of a residential mortgage loan. - A. A creditor may not recommend or encourage default on an existing loan or other debt prior to and in connection with the closing or planned closing of a residential mortgage loan that refinances all or any portion of the existing loan or debt. - B. A creditor may not knowingly or intentionally engage in the act or practice of flipping a residential mortgage loan.
+The administrator shall adopt rules defining with reasonable specificity the requirements for compliance with this paragraph.
+Rules adopted pursuant to this paragraph are routine technical rules pursuant to Title 5, chapter 375, subchapter 2-A. - C. A borrower may not be charged for a late payment unless the loan documents specifically authorize the charge, the charge is not imposed unless the payment is past due for 10 days or more and the charge does not exceed 5% of the amount of the late payment.
 A late payment charge may not be imposed more than once with respect to a particular late payment.
 If a late payment charge is deducted from a payment made on the residential mortgage loan and that deduction results in a subsequent default on a subsequent payment, a late payment charge may not be imposed for that default.
-A creditor or servicer may apply any payment made in the order of maturity to a prior period's payment due even if the result is late payment charges accruing on subsequent payments due.

-D. A residential mortgage loan may not contain a provision that permits the creditor, in its sole discretion, to accelerate the indebtedness.
-This paragraph does not prohibit the acceleration of the loan in good faith due to the borrower's failure to abide by the material terms of the loan.

-E. A creditor making a residential mortgage loan may not finance directly or indirectly any credit life, credit disability, credit unemployment or credit property insurance or any other life or health insurance or any payments directly or indirectly for any debt cancellation or suspension agreement or contract, except that insurance premiums or debt cancellation or suspension fees calculated and paid on a monthly basis or through regularly scheduled periodic payments may not be considered financed by the creditor.

-F. A borrower may not be charged a fee in addition to the actual public discharge fee to provide a release upon prepayment.
-Payoff balances must be provided in accordance with section 9-305-B.

-G. A residential mortgage loan may not be extended to a borrower unless a reasonable creditor would believe at the time the loan is closed that the borrower residing in the home will be able to make the scheduled payments associated with the loan.
+A creditor or servicer may apply any payment made in the order of maturity to a prior period's payment due even if the result is late payment charges accruing on subsequent payments due. - D. A residential mortgage loan may not contain a provision that permits the creditor, in its sole discretion, to accelerate the indebtedness.
+This paragraph does not prohibit the acceleration of the loan in good faith due to the borrower's failure to abide by the material terms of the loan. - E. A creditor making a residential mortgage loan may not finance directly or indirectly any credit life, credit disability, credit unemployment or credit property insurance or any other life or health insurance or any payments directly or indirectly for any debt cancellation or suspension agreement or contract, except that insurance premiums or debt cancellation or suspension fees calculated and paid on a monthly basis or through regularly scheduled periodic payments may not be considered financed by the creditor. - F. A borrower may not be charged a fee in addition to the actual public discharge fee to provide a release upon prepayment.
+Payoff balances must be provided in accordance with section 9-305-B. - G. A subprime mortgage loan may not be extended to a borrower unless a reasonable creditor would believe at the time the loan is closed that the borrower will be able to make the scheduled payments associated with the loan.